awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 *Type*: [DeploymentPreference](sam-property-function-deploymentpreference.md)
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
-*See Also*: See the [Deploying Serverless Applications Gradually](automating-updates-to-serverless-apps.md) documentation for more information about this property\.
+*See also*: See the [Deploying Serverless Applications Gradually](automating-updates-to-serverless-apps.md) documentation for more information about this property\.

  `Description`   <a name="sam-function-description"></a>
 A description of the function\.